cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 processing of model simulation and verification through a digital network twin will introduce service latency.
 Meanwhile, the real-time requirements will further impose performance requirements on the system software and hardware.
-However, given the nature of distributed systems and propagation delays, keeping network digital twins in sync or auto-sync between real network and network digital twin is challenging.
+However, given the nature of distributed systems and propagation delays, keeping Network Digital Twins in sync or auto-sync between real network and Network Digital Twin is challenging.

 : Changes to the digital object automatically drive changes in the real object can be even challenging.
 To address these requirements, the function and process of the data model